WohlSoft/AudioCodecs/README.md

 This set of libraries is designed to be buildable through QMake and CMake building systems.

-Note: to build libid3tag, and libtimidity, you need have latest libSDL2 be installed! (those libraries are modified to support files through SDL_RWops() API)
+Note: to build libtimidity, you need have latest libSDL2 be installed! (this library was modified to support files through SDL_RWops() API)

 # CI Badges